 Whenever you find yourself with anxiety, you can use a musical instrument as a distraction.
 It preoccupies you until you feel calmer.
 Studies supporting that music can help to cope with insomnia, depression, and anxiety.

 Learn more about how to relieve stress - click here!

 By playing music, you can easily find yourself involved in a community where you can meet new friends.
 Finding new people and developing new relationships help build moral support.
 Music is a good starting point for a conversation as it is widely known, experienced, and enjoyed.

 As you practice playing the instrument, you use different parts of our body.
 From your head, fingers, hand, and sometimes even your feet to the rhythm of the beat.
 Overall, this encourages you to develop better coordination that you can also apply in other daily activities.

-Music lets you express yourself are as an individual.
+Music lets you express yourself as an individual.
 Whether you are playing an original piece or covering a song you love.
-Your form of self-expression reinforces how unique you are as a person.
+Your form of creativity and self-expression reinforces how unique you are as a person.
 This is one of the important aspects that we tend to forget and that we should strive to cultivate more.

 Despite age, we should still strive to better ourselves because this is what keeps us going.
 Playing a musical instrument is one way you can challenge yourself to learn new things.
 Even when you have managed to learn one instrument, there are still many others to try.

 Music has its way of keeping us in a positive mood.
 If you notice, good music makes us smile more and places us in a happier state.
 Playing music brings this experience to the next level.
 You can feel pride in making yourself and others experience this happiness.